-Significance: The primary colors of the shield, ultramarine blue and Air Force yellow, are the colors of the United States Air Force.
-Blue represents "the sky," the primary theater of Air Force operations, while Air Force yellow represents the sun and the excellence required of Air Force personnel.
+Significance: Ultramarine blue and Air Force yellow are the Air Force colors.
+Blue alludes to the sky, the primary theater of Air Force operations.
+Yellow refers to the sun and the excellence required of Air Force personnel.
 The goddess Artemis, or Diana, the daughter of Jupiter, was the Olympian goddess of the hunt.
 She always returned successfully from her ventures.